 You’ll also need to fill out the data science online course prerequisite form.
 This helps us understand your previous work experience, academic history, and what position you’re starting in.

 Alternative Entry through Foundation Units

-If you don’t possess a cognate degree, you may be eligible to enter via foundation units in programming, databases, and mathematics.
-You can take a maximum of two foundation units prior to commencing your studies if you have:
+If you don’t meet the entry requirements, there may be other options available to you.
+We offer three foundation units in programming, databases, and mathematics.
+To make you eligible for the graduate diploma, you can take a maximum of two foundation units prior to commencing your studies if you possess:

 - A bachelor’s degree in business, engineering, or science with a mathematics major plus two Foundation Units (i.e. Programming and Databases), or;